Actipro/WPF-Controls/Documentation/topics/bars/controls/gallery.md

 A minimum and maximum number of columns to display in a menu may be set for the menu gallery.
 When the menu is initially displayed, it will show at least the minimum number of columns specified, which defaults to `1`.
 If the menu gallery is opened for a [RibbonGallery](xref:@ActiproUIRoot.Controls.Bars.RibbonGallery) **More** button, the popup menu will be stretched to cover the width of the in-ribbon gallery at a minimum.
 As the popup menu is sized larger, the number of columns displayed will range between the minimum and maximum specified.
 The default maximum number of columns to display in a menu is `Int32.MaxValue` but can be reduced if some other maximum should be used.

-The [RibbonGallery](xref:@ActiproUIRoot.Controls.Bars.RibbonGallery).[MinMenuColumnCount](xref:@ActiproUIRoot.Controls.Bars.RibbonGallery.MinMenuColumnCount) and [MaxMenuColumnCount](xref:@ActiproUIRoot.Controls.Bars.RibbonGallery.MaxMenuColumnCount) properties set the menu column count range for the menu gallery displayed when the **More** button is clicked.
+The [RibbonGallery](xref:@ActiproUIRoot.Controls.Bars.RibbonGallery).[MinMenuColumnCount](xref:@ActiproUIRoot.Controls.Bars.Primitives.BarMenuGalleryHostBase.MinMenuColumnCount) and [MaxMenuColumnCount](xref:@ActiproUIRoot.Controls.Bars.Primitives.BarMenuGalleryHostBase.MaxMenuColumnCount) properties set the menu column count range for the menu gallery displayed when the **More** button is clicked.

 Whereas the [BarMenuGallery](xref:@ActiproUIRoot.Controls.Bars.BarMenuGallery).[MinColumnCount](xref:@ActiproUIRoot.Controls.Bars.BarMenuGallery.MinColumnCount) and [MaxColumnCount](xref:@ActiproUIRoot.Controls.Bars.BarMenuGallery.MaxColumnCount) properties are used for menu galleries that are declared outside of a ribbon gallery.

+> [!TIP]
+> Set [BarMenuGallery](xref:@ActiproUIRoot.Controls.Bars.BarMenuGallery).[MaxColumnCount](xref:@ActiproUIRoot.Controls.Bars.BarMenuGallery.MaxColumnCount) = `1` to create a menu gallery that has a single column.
+This setting is ideal for menu galleries that only have simple text as their content.
+Optionally also set [UseMenuItemAppearance](xref:@ActiproUIRoot.Controls.Bars.BarMenuGallery.UseMenuItemAppearance) = `true` to have the menu gallery items render like normal menu items.

 ### Menu Resizing